GT-Quantum-Computing-Association/LogicalQ/paper/paper.md

 | Cloud hardware interfaces            | $\checkmark$  | $\times$     | $\times$       | $\times$     | $\times$     | $\times$     |
 Table: Comparison of `LogicalQ` with other major QEMDAC packages; `stim` is due to [@Gidney2021], `mqt-qecc` is due to [@Wille2024], `PECOS` is due to [@RyanAndersonPECOS], `stac` is due to [@KhalidStac], and `tqec` is due to [@TQEC].

-In summary, many of the existing libraries are notable for their high-performance simulations and advanced implementations of certain features, but none support the full functionality required for QECDAM applied to quantum algorithms research, especially on cloud hardware. `LogicalQ` is also unique in that it has a suite of experiments for testing QECDAM which serves as a quick set of tests for researchers studying noise control.
+In summary, many of the existing libraries are notable for their high-performance simulations and advanced implementations of certain features, but none support the full functionality required for QEMDAC applied to quantum algorithms research, especially on cloud hardware. `LogicalQ` is also unique in that it has a suite of experiments for testing QEMDAC which serves as a quick set of tests for researchers studying noise control.

 `LogicalQ` was designed to accelerate the application of QEMDAC in quantum algorithm development, so its core design principle is maximizing user capability for implementing complex quantum circuits and using QEMDAC.
-The combination of generalized quantum error correction functionality, compatibility with libraries such as Qiskit, existence of numerous demo notebooks, and overall usability will increase accessibility to quantum error corrected-research and enable deeper study into the application of quantum error correction.
+The combination of generalized quantum error correction functionality, compatibility with libraries such as Qiskit, existence of numerous demo notebooks, and overall usability will increase accessibility to quantum error-corrected research and enable deeper study into the application of quantum error correction.

 Furthermore, QEMDAC techniques can make analysis of quantum computation results difficult because they utilize overhead resources which exponentially increase the size of experiment outputs.
 There is a need for tools which can parse QEMDAC results without requiring researchers to understand the often-complex mathematics of these techniques.